bhnat/moca-file-transfer/README.md

 - Also supports legacy moca connections (DirectConnection) - type in the host:port
 - Can now directly type in a local or remote path

+2014 June 12
+- Can now right click in the tables to upload, download, or delete files
+- Stores URL and user id from last connection for convenience (until the list of connections feature is implemented)

 Check out the [project wiki](../../wiki).